NoLife-Game-Studios/Toxik-Mod/README.md

 Minecraft mod with lots of little gimmicks

 Please note:

-More Items and other stuff will be added this mod is always in developement and currently in the Pre Alpha Phase Bugs or Glitches may be Gamebreaking.
+More Items and other stuff will be added, this mod is always in developement and currently in the Pre Alpha Phase Bugs or Glitches may be Gamebreaking.